-24. (1) The council shall, in consultation with the voluntary associations, formulate recommendations with regard to the principles referred to in section 4(k)(vi) of the Council for the Built Environment Act, 1999.

-(2) The council shall annually, after consultation with the voluntary associations, determine guideline professional fees and publish those fees in the Gazette.

-(3) The CBE may review the guideline professional fees published by the council and refer the fees back to the council for reconsideration.

-(4) If the council, after review by the CBE of the guideline professional fees, feels aggrieved about that review, it may refer the matter to the Minister for a final decision.

-(5) Any person, who feels aggrieved by the guideline professional fees published in terms of subsection (2), may bring the matter to the attention of the CBE.
+- 24. (1) The council shall, in consultation with the voluntary associations, representatives of service providers and clients in the public and private sector, formulate recommendations with regard to the principles referred to in section 4(k)(vi) of the Council for the Built Environment Act, 1999. - (2) The council shall annually, after consultation with the voluntary associations, representatives of service providers and clients in the public and private sector, determine guideline professional fees and publish those fees in the Gazette. - (3) The CBE may review the guideline professional fees published by the council and refer the fees back to the council for reconsideration. - (4) If the council, after review by the CBE of the guideline professional fees, feels aggrieved about that review, it may refer the matter to the Minister for a final decision. - (5) Any person, who feels aggrieved by the guideline professional fees published in terms of subsection (2), may bring the matter to the attention of the CBE.